 You have only few days available to spend in Serbia and you want to experience as much as possible.
-Will the biggest gorge of Europe, the oldest urban settlement dating from 8000 BC, few UNESCO and historical sites together with learning from the locals about life in Serbia over homemade food and superb Serbian rakija or wine do the trick?
-If it will, this is how your private four day Serbia tour will look like.
+Will the biggest gorge of Europe, few UNESCO and historical sites, together with learning from the locals about life in Serbia do the trick?
+This Serbia tour package might be the solution.

 1st Day – Meeting, Iron Gate gorge, Golubac fortress, Lepenski vir, Bor lake